Household Hazardous Waste Disposal

 Mercury Containing Items:

-Mercury items, such as thermometers and some thermostats should be taken to HHW events.
+Mercury items, such as thermometers and some thermostats are accepted by appointment at the Household Hazardous Waste Collection Facility at the Bennington Transfer Station.
 Fluorescent tubes and CFLs are accepted at many retailers and some transfer stations.

 Appliances with Freon: